 - Mandatory electrical and thermal checks for certain devices.

-Technical criteria to check before purchasing
+Technical criteria to check before buying

 - Traceability of interventions : transparency on repairs or replacements of components.